 A total of 107 of post-Masters credit hours are required to complete the program.
-The coursework, scholarly, and applied elements of the program are distributed among four areas: (A) Discipline-Specific psychological foundations-18 credits, (B) Counseling Psychology core-37 credits, (B) Clinical Training-21 credits, and (D) Research Design/Statistics and Dissertation-31 credits.
+The coursework, scholarly, and applied elements of the program are distributed among five areas: (A) Discipline-Specific Knowledge - Category One - 15 credits, (B) Discipline Specific Knowledge - Category Two - 18 credits, (C) Profession-Wide Competencies - 41 credits, (D) Counseling Psychology Program Specific Elements - 12 credits, and (E) Clinical Training-21 credits.